 BLM Utah Seeks Nominations for Vacancies on Resource Advisory Council

-A second call for public nominations is being accepted for the Bureau of Land Management (BLM) Utah Resource Advisory Council (RAC).
-The BLM will be filling two positions for members whose terms expire on Jan.
-12, 2014.
+Salt Lake City—Public nominations are being accepted for the Bureau of Land Management (BLM) Utah Resource Advisory Council (RAC).
+The BLM will be filling six positions—five positions for members whose terms expire Jan.
+6, 2015, and one position for a member whose term expires Apr.
+11, 2015.
 Utah residents interested in the management and conservation of public lands have an opportunity to become directly involved through participation on the RAC.
 The BLM will consider nominations until Sept.
-30, 2013.
+4, 2014.

 The BLM RACs are composed of citizens who are chosen for their expertise in natural resources issues to help the BLM carry out its stewardship of 245 million acres of public lands.
 The Utah RAC consists of 15 members with a keen interest in public land management, including conservationists, ranchers, outdoor recreationists, state and local government officials, Tribal officials, and academics.
 The diverse membership of the RAC is aimed at achieving the balanced outlook the BLM needs for its multiple-use mission.